secretstartups/handbook/resellers/index.html.md

 6. GitLab reserves the right to change or cancel the NFR Program at any time and for any or no reason.

-**Support**
+**NFR Support**

 [Support](https://about.gitlab.com/support) will be provided by the GitLab support team.
-GitLab Solution Architects may also be available to help partners build out training, testing and demo labs.
+GitLab Solution Architects may also be available to help partners build out training, testing and lab environments.

-### The Marketing Development Funds (MDF) Program
+#### The Marketing Development Funds (MDF) Program

 GitLab Select partners have access to the proposal-based GitLab Marketing Development Funds (MDF) Program.
-Additionally, Open partners may access MDF funds directly on an exception basis or through their distributor.
+Additionally, Open partners may access MDF funds thorugh their distributors, or directly on an exception basis.
 MDF funds provide funding support for eligible marketing and partner enablement activities that help to:

 *  Acquire new GitLab customers
 *  Drive demand within an existing mutual customer base